 Liberia is recovering from a devastating civil war which ended in August 2003 and left the country with little or no infrastructure.
-Although there is a large deployment of UN peacekeepers and police advisers in Liberia, the security situation remains unpredictable.
-The potential for unrest and violence is high due to ongoing political and social tensions.
+Although there is a deployment of UN peacekeepers and police advisers in Liberia, the security situation remains unpredictable.
+The downturn in economic activity due to the EVD outbreak may lead to an increase in civil unrest.

 Commercial and internet fraud is prevalent and often originates in West African countries.
 Victims have been defrauded and those who travel to the originating country have had their lives endangered.
 Some victims have been killed.
 Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake government contract and extort money from individuals they have convinced to travel to Africa for a business opportunity.
 If you are a victim of a financial scam, we advise you to obtain legal advice and not to travel to Africa to seek restitution as there is a risk of physical assault from the perpetrators.
 Our international scams page provides more detail on these types of scams.